 Onload Time / Document Complete / Load Time

-Onload Time (also called Document Complete or Load Time) is when the processing of the page is finished, the core files like images and CSS have finished downloading, and the browser fires the document-complete event.
+On load times (also called Document Complete orload times) is when the processing of the web page is finished, the core files like images and css files have finished downloading, and the browser fires the document-complete event.

 Broadly, in WordPress this is when the core of the site has loaded, but the third party files have not yet finished.
 Lower is always better here, but we typically want to see this somewhere between 1.5-2.5 seconds.

-Onload Time is the metric that Pingdom’s speed test tool uses (they call it Load Time), BUT Pingdom will often incorrectly report the timing because it’s not rendering the page as a normal browser would.
+On load times is the metric that Pingdom’s speed test tool uses (they call it load times), BUT Pingdom will often incorrectly report the timing because it’s not rendering the page as a normal browser would.

-You’ll see most speed optimization content and sites use Pingdom’s timings in their screenshot examples because of this underreporting.
+You’ll see most speed optimization content delivery network cdn and sites use Pingdom’s timings in their screenshot examples because of this underreporting.
 It makes them look good!
 (Yeah, we do it too)

 GTMetrix can be set to use Onload Time and SiteSpeedBot.com displays Onload Time as one of its 6 key metrics.